sreedhar-shreyas/INFO6150-Assignment2/README.md

   </br> Used my email ID in a button that enables the user to email incase they want more details
 </details>

-P.S Some of the commits were done from [shreyas-sreedhar](www.github.com/shreyas-sreedhar) and was done prior to making a this github from my Northeastern ID.
-Apologies for the inconvenicence.